 6. Appliances

-Kettles, coffeemakers, microwaves, toasters, and air fryers also need to be regularly wiped with antibacterial spray.
-Even if the appliance hasn’t been used by your previous guests, wipe them down anyway and always include them in your vacation rental cleaning checklist.
+Kettles, coffeemakers, microwaves, toasters, and air fryers must be regularly wiped with antibacterial spray.
+Even if your previous guests haven’t used the appliance, wipe them down anyway and always include them in your vacation rental cleaning checklist.
 It can’t hurt to be too clean, and your guests will almost certainly notice how spotless your listing is and rate you accordingly, which will affect your success!

 7. Decorative Pillows and Throws